 - We feel the love!
-At our bar, tap 15 is our dedicated Love Handle.
-We partner with other breweries to get their beer on the Love Handle, and $2 from every glass sold goes to a mutually chosen organization.
-Our partnerships include:
+At our bar, tap 16 is our dedicated Love Handle.
+We partner with other breweries to get their beer on the Love Handle, and $1 from every glass sold goes to a mutually chosen organization.
+Some of our partnerships have included:

-- Smuttynose Brewing Company benefiting Project Healing Waters Fly Fishing
+- Smuttynose Brewing benefiting Project Healing Waters Fly Fishing

-- Three Floyds Brewing Company benefiting Howard Brown Health
+- Three Floyds Brewing benefiting Howard Brown Health

 - Right Bee Cider benefiting Cystic Fibrosis Foundation

-- Firestone Walker Brewing Company benefiting Semper Fi Foundation
+- Firestone Walker Brewing benefiting Semper Fi Foundation

 - Half Acre Beer Company benefiting Chicago Rowing Foundation